NCSU-CSC510/txts/slides/index.md

 # Anisha Shetty

 - This is my second semester at NC State.
-- Worked for 2 years at Nomura Services (an invetment bank) as a Software developer
+- I am from Mumbai,India
-- I am from Mumbai , India
+- Worked for 2 years i.e.(2012 - 2014) at Nomura Services (an investment bank) as a Software developer

 # Aniket Lawande

 - Computer Science Master's student at NCSU